twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

 ]
 ```

-- [ ] Inspect the generated `data/memories.local.json` file
+- [ ] Inspect the generated memories file

-  - After several exchanges, navigate to the `data` directory
+Navigate to the `data` directory and open `memories.local.json`.
+After several exchanges, the file should contain extracted memories:
-  - Open `memories.local.json` to see the stored memories
-  - The file should look something like this:

 ```json
 {